LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    )

-   This method downloads the remote file specified by the FTP URL in the first paramater to the location specified by the "-file" parameter.
+   This method downloads the remote file specified by the FTP URL in the first parameter to the location specified by the "-file" parameter.
 It can also optionally take a username and password to be used for authentication to the FTP server.
 Also, the "-options" parameter can be passed an ``array`` of ``pairs``, the first value of the ``pair`` should be one of the ``CURLOPT_…``